marionwalton/media-and-society/3_verification.md

 ---
 layout: home
-title: 09.
+title: 10.
 Verification in Media & Cultural Studies
 ---

 ## Verification and the study of media
 *By Marion Walton, University of Cape Town*

 This week we will explore how we approach trust and verification of scholarly sources in Media and Cultural Studies.

+- TOC
+{:toc}

 ### Provenance and peer review